Orange County Register: Hoiles family

 Hoiles shortened the paper's to the Santa Ana Register in 1939.
 He also made his son Clarence H. Holies a co-publisher.
 After the Pearl Harbor attack, R.C.
 Hoiles was one of the few newspaper publishers in the country to oppose the forced relocation and internment of Japanese Americans and Japanese residents away from the West Coast.
 Hoiles continued buying newspapers across the United States and in 1950 reorganized his holdings as Freedom Newspapers, Inc. In 1951, C.H.
 Holies was named president of the California Newspaper Publishers Association.
 In 1952, the Santa Ana paper was renamed to The Register.
 By 1957, Holies owed 11 papers with The Register as the largest with a circulation of 47,000.
 In 1959, the paper launched a morning edition and became the first paper on the West Coast to install Elgrama, an electronic photoengraver from Switzerland.
-Under Holies, the company and its newspapers embraced a Libritarian philosophy.
+Under Holies, the company and its newspapers embraced a Libertarian philosophy.

 In 1970, Holies died at age 90.
 Throughout his life he was controversial figure who was anti-Socialist, opposed the United States' membership in the United Nations and wanted to abolish public schools, believing it be a form of compulsory taxation.
 He declined to endorse Dwight D. Eisenhower or Robert A. Taft, believing neither to be conservative enough.
 President Richard Nixon and Governor Ronald Reagan wished Holies a happy birthday right before his death.
 At that time the Freedom Newspaper chain was one of the largest in the nation, with a total circulation over 500,000.
 Clarence Holies was joined by his brother Harry H. Holies as co-publishers of the Register in 1975.
 At that time C.H.
 Holies was board chairman and H.H.
 Holies was company president.
 In 1979, R. David Threshie, Clarence's son-in-law, was named publisher.
 A year later N. Christian Anderson III was named editor and he ended the paper's practice of referring to public schools as "taxpayer-supported schools."

 In 1985, the paper assumed the name The Orange County Register.
 In the same year it won its first Pulitzer Prize, for its photographic coverage of the 1984 Summer Olympics in Los Angeles.
 In 1989, the paper won another Pulitzers in beat reporting by Edward Humes on U.S. military problems with night-vision goggles.
 In 1990, the newspaper launched the 24-hour OCN news channel with news and feature stories about Orange County.
 In 1992, Freedom launched Excélsior, a Spanish-language weekly covering Orange County.
 About 35,000 copies would be freely distributed at retail and grocery stories in five cities.
 In 1996, the Register won a third Pulitzer for an investigation into Ricardo Asch's fertility clinics.
 In 1998, Threshie was promoted to company chairman and was succeeded as Register publisher by Anderson.
 At that time the paper had a daily circulation of 365,000.
 In 2001, the OCN news channel ceased.